Alankbiju3988/Sales-Analysis-End-to-End-Project-using-PowerBI-and-MySQL/README.md

 - Consolidated insights into a final Power BI dashboard.
 - Highlighted top customers, countries, and employees for sales improvement.
 - Provided actionable insights for inventory reorganization based on business performance.

+#### For Detailed report you can view the project report in the folder